MicroEJ/docs/Tutorials/gettingstarted/Step08.rst

     Animator animator = new Animator();
     animator.startAnimation(lblAnimation);

-- The code above updates the label text everytime it is called
+- The code above updates the label text everytime it is called:

 .. image:: images/ticking.png
     :align: center

-- The final code should look like this
+- The final code should look like this:

 .. code:: java